Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

     │ R_0    │    0.09 │ m             │ Input    │ N/A           │ N/A         │
     ╘════════╧═════════╧═══════════════╧══════════╧═══════════════╧═════════════╛

-Use :py:meth:`Parameter.value_as` to return parameter values in a non-standard unit Input values with units listed in :ref:`unit_convention` are not modified.
+Use :py:meth:`Parameter.value_as` to return parameter values in a non-standard unit.
+Input values with units listed in :ref:`unit_convention` are not modified.